amazon-archives/aws-mobilehub-helper-ios/README.md

 ## Submitting Pull Requests

-At this time we are accepting pull requests only for Bug fixes (one bug per requests).
+At this time we are accepting pull requests only for Bug fixes (one bug fix per requests).
 For new features please submit feedback on the [mobile hub console](https://console.aws.amazon.com/mobilehub/home) (link for feedback on the bottom left corner).
 Please make sure that your pull requests comply with the license.